jjurm/cssz-web/content/events/2024-04-30-liquor-tasting.md

 You can pay at the door by Twint or cash (no change provided).

-{{< image asset="images/events/2024-04-30-liquor-tasting/d21.jpeg" >}}

 ## Disclaimer

-- Insurance and sensible behaviour is the responsibility of the participants.
+- Insurance and sensible behaviour are the responsibility of the participants.
-- By attending, you agree that pictures can be taken of you and used internally for CSSZ purposes (for example on the website, Instagram, etc.)
+- By attending, you agree that pictures can be taken of you and used internally for CSSZ purposes (for example, on the website, Instagram, etc.)
 - We will strive to provide overly enough drinks and snacks, but ultimately, consumables are provided only until stocks last.
 - We generally do not offer refunds.
 If you cannot attend, try to find a replacement and let the event organizers know of the name change.

+{{< image asset="images/events/2024-04-30-liquor-tasting/d21.jpeg" >}}